Skip to Content

 E-Bike Range: How Far Can I Ride on a Single Charge?

 Electric bikes are becoming increasingly popular modes of transportation around cities.
-One of the most common concerns for potential buyers is e-bike range.
-How far can you go before you need to charge?
+One of the most common concerns for potential e-bike buyers is range.
+Range is the distance you can ride on a single charge.
+E-bike range can vary from anywhere from 20 miles to 100+ miles (32-160 km).

 An electric bike with a mid-drive motor